 The expectations for a student to receive an evaluation for the successful completion of a Hampshire course or other type of educational activity such as an independent study, field study or teaching assistantship are established in advance of the start of the activity.
-Evaluations for learning activities pre-approved by the student's Division II or Division III committee and written by non-Hampshire supervisors must be submitted to the committee and Central Records at the conclusion of the activity.
+Evaluations for special projects must be submitted to the student's advisor who certifies successful completion.
+The student may also, but is not obliged to, bring a copy of the site supervisor evaluation to central records for inclusion in their transcript.

 Generally, students resolve minor inaccuracies in their evaluations without a formal process.
-Typographical and minor factual errors, including pronoun and preferred name errors, are easily resolved by contacting the appropriate School Administrator.
+Typographical and minor factual errors, including pronoun and preferred name errors, are easily resolved by contacting the appropriate College administrator.
 The College has a separate policy and procedure for amending records of students who change their preferred pronoun, preferred name or legal name.

 Students who question the content of an evaluation should first discuss their concerns with the faculty member who wrote the evaluation to come to a resolution.
 If a resolution with the faculty member cannot be reached, the student should contact the appropriate dean, who may consult with other parties as necessary to arrive at a decision.